bsantanad/hugo-blog/content/posts/2021-03-17-flask-basics.md

     - tests
     - venv

-Good .gitingore  for a project like this
+a good .gitingore  for a project like this
 ```shell
 venv/
 .venv